 … among [conductors] it is becoming something of a point of honour to perform without a score.

 And why shouldn’t they, if we’re going to say soloists ought to?
 There are essential differences.
 First and simplest, it’s harder.
 There are many instruments and thus far more notes to be memorized; even if you can easily recall the musical substance, the matter of who’s playing what, when, with whom is complex and constantly shifting.
 And the conductor does not have the benefit of motor or tactile memory of how the notes feel because he does not play any of the notes.

 For the same reason, conductors are the only musicians who can fake memorization, or perform a piece ”off book” when it is only partly learned.
 If it’s a matter of putting down the right keys on the piano, you either know it or you don’t.
 But if a conductor succeeds in memorizing the score at a gross level (the basic rhythms, the major entrances), he can go ahead and conduct ”by heart” while he’s still learning the details, or perhaps without ever learning some of them.
 If you don’t think this happens, even in big places, have a beer with any longtime orchestral player and ask.

 The practice caught on from Toscanini.
 Furtwängler, Karajan (sorry), Böhm, Bernstein, Barbirolli… Of all conductors I would expect to dispense with the score, it would be Rozhdestvensky—he’s so spontaneous and direct.
-But apparently he always had it in front of him, and the result was electrifying anyway.
+But apparently he always had the score in front of him, and the result was electrifying anyway.

 The score can serve as a safety-net for the conductor; for the band, as a psychologically stabilizing element.
 But it’s also as a protective layer insulating the conductor from communicating directly—we know how much more thrilling a performance is without the safety-net.

 The focal position of the score reminds us all that we’re here not so much to celebrate an incandescent moment of communication between musicians, as to reinforce the hegemony of a dead composer.
 During the “performance” the audience may even consolidate this by occasionally resorting to the printed programme.